Copyright © 2004 jsd

 There is abundant evidence that even people who call themselves experts cannot keep the anode/cathode terminology straight.
 In any practical situation, there is always a way to figure out how to hook things up without a deep understanding of anode versus cathode.

-In almost all situations, it is better to avoid the terms anode and cathode.
+In other situations, it is usually better to avoid the terms anode and cathode.
 There are better ways to say what needs to be said.
 Constructive suggestion: it is better to talk about the current (rather than the electrode).
 It is better to talk about what the current is doing (rather than what the electrode “is”).